Slash your risk of cataracts up to 30 percent with a simple nutritional program

 While it may not be possible to eliminate cataract development entirely during the aging process, choosing a diet rich in vitamin C can help to slow the impact that cataracts can have on your vision.
 And, while you may not know which foods are high in certain other vitamins, you are likely aware that citrus fruits are a good source of vitamin C. But despite this common knowledge, the food intake of vitamin C by the average adult in the U.S. barely meets the Dietary Reference Intake level.

-While most animals are able to produce vitamin C, the best dietary source of vitamin C are all plant based.
-Prime sources of vitamin C include citrus fruits, such as oranges, grapefruits, lemons and limes, as well as other non-citrus fruits, such as papaya, strawberries, raspberries, kiwi, pineapple and cantaloupe, among others.
+While most animals are able to produce vitamin C – we, humans, can not.
+Therefore, we must get our vitamin C from foods or supplements.
+Some of the best sources of vitamin C include organic citrus fruits, such as oranges, grapefruits, lemons and limes, as well as other non-citrus fruits, such as papaya, strawberries, raspberries, kiwi, pineapple and cantaloupe, among others.